prajwaltelkar/GPIO_interfacing_RPi/README.md

 # GPIO_interfacing_RPi
-This is a Raspberry Pi GPIO interfacing project.Here we make use of an led to make it blink.
 Encouraged by Appiko
+This is a Raspberry Pi GPIO interfacing project.
+Here we make use of an led to make it blink.

 OBJECTIVE
   To blink LED.